Sonata-Sonatina Festival (SSF)

 Participating Teacher Jobs for the Festival

 All participating teachers are required to help in some way in order for their students to participate in the Festival.
 When you register please indicate your first and second choice AM or PM availability to help on the festival day.
-Or, if you wish to help at the Gold Medal Recital, you may indicate that option instead.
+NEW THIS YEAR: Elimination of Gold Medal Recital helpers.
 Jobs will be assigned that will last for 90 minutes.
 No one can substitute for the teacher for their assigned teacher job.

 All entrants will receive award ribbons for participating in the Festival.
 Medals are awarded for the following scores: